“Odd things happen every odd hour at the Jubilee”RD Jubilee

 Buckeye, AZ 85326

 Hoppiness abounds at the Jackrabbit Jubilee!
-The inaugural 12 & 6 Hour fixed-time night race kicks off this Fall on the 500 meter USATF certified course (road) at Nardini Manor.
+The second annual 6 & 12 Hour fixed-time night race kicks off this Fall on the 500 meter USATF certified course (road) at Nardini Manor.
 The course is a flat crushed gravel loop that winds its way around the grounds.
 Run, hop, skip, laugh and spend the night with us at Nardini Manor–fun for everybunny!

 Temperatures this time of year are typically HOT–Daytime temperatures usually exceed 100 degrees Fahrenheit and will slowly cool after the sun sets.
 Expect a warm night in the 80s for the duration of the event.